AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/3_code_review.md

 - `lab1/main.tf` - Deployment of Aviatrix Spoke Gateways via two invocations of the Aviatrix [mc-spoke](https://registry.terraform.io/modules/terraform-aviatrix-modules/mc-spoke/aviatrix/latest) module.
 - `lab1/outputs.tf` - Output the details of the spoke gateways for use in lab3.
 - `lab1/provider.tf` - Configuration of the [Aviatrix Terraform provider](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs)
-- `lab1/variables.tf` - Input variables that are provided by the configured `Terraform HCL` variable set
+- `lab1/variables.tf` - Input variables that are provided by the configured `HCP Terraform` variable set
-- `lab1/versions.tf` - Backend configuration for `Terraform HCL` and version constraints for the Aviatrix provider and `Terraform`
+- `lab1/versions.tf` - Backend configuration for `HCP Terraform` and version constraints for the Aviatrix provider and `Terraform`

 ## Lab2